 The earliest form of the apéro was always taken together in person.
 Of course, those were the days before the internet and now everything has changed.
 However, there are a few known and unwritten rules which apply whether you’re having an apéro with your loved ones in person, or if you’re indeed hosting a virtual drinks party.

-When you cheers with one another, you must say ‘santé’ (which means ‘health’ in French and is the literal equivalent of ‘cheers’).
+When you cheers with one another, you must say ‘santé’ (which means ‘health’ in French and is the literal equivalent of the English word ‘cheers’).

 When saying santé, you must look the other people in your group in the eyes (of course, this can just as well be done over video call as in person).
 If you don’t do this, you risk seven years of bad luck in the bedroom department.